noararazzak/Research_v2_CRA_HMDA/README.md

 Instructions...

-This project converts .DAT files obtained from the Community Reinvestment Act website and the US National Archives that contain LAR files containing the Home Mortgage Disclosure Act data.
+This project converts .dat files obtained from the Community Reinvestment Act website and the US National Archives website (that contains the Home Mortgage Disclosure Act data).

 A. For the CRA Flat Files